iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 ### Feature Selection

-- Select only **Relevant** Features that make Impact on Target Variable.
+- `Select` only **Relevant** Features that make Impact on Target Variable.
-- Filter Irrelevant or Redundant Features from your Dataset
+- `Filter` Irrelevant or Redundant Features from your Dataset.

 ### Feature Extraction
 - Create a New Data Set with Relevant Features that Captures most of the **Information** and **Insights**